Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 ## Future Improvements

-Support for detecting extended inactivity periods
+- If a patient doesn't move at all during an extended inactivity periods

-Pattern change detection (activity shifts from morning to evening)

-Configurable thresholds per patient

-Detection of consecutive days with low activity (steps < 100).

-Identification of daily habit pattern shifts based on active hours

-Calculation of 7-day moving average trends

-Computation of a trend score based on activity fluctuations

-Measurement of daily activity variability using standard deviation

-Detection of prolonged low-activity streaks (2+ consecutive days)

-Calculation of daily inactivity duration (requires hourly data)

-Computation of the percentage of goal achievement days

-Prediction of activity drops using simple machine learning models (linear regression)

-Clustering of patients based on behavior similarity (k-means clustering)
+- Maybe we can try to use some pattern change detection, maybe split the day like morning / evening and try to make it configurable about that

+- Two patients can and are very different, we could be able to configure thresholds per patient

+- We should implement a consecutive days, for exemple if a patient travel by plane he'll just stay sit down during a long period and it will not be necessary to send a notification for that so implement a detection of prolonged low-activity streaks like more 2 days in a row it can be usefull

+- We should try to implement a machine learning who can learn from the patient about his habit

+- For the different calculations we should see from a 7 periods of day & on activity fluctuations

+- We could implement a pourcentage of goal achivements days it can be a motivation's source for the patient

+---

 # **Real-time Activity Monitoring**

-This project provides a real-time monitoring feature that automatically detects significant deviations in patient activity as soon as new data is available
+The third part of the documentation provides a real-time monitoring feature that automatically detects significant deviations in patient activity

 ### How It Works

 * The system continuously monitors the database for new activity entries every 5 seconds
 * It calculates the rolling median of daily steps for each patient
-* If the new activity is more than 30% below the median, it triggers an anomaly alert
+* If the new activity is below than 20% the median, it triggers an anomaly alert
-* Alerts are displayed directly in the system console
+* Alerts are displayed directly in the system console for now

 ### Features

-* Real-time anomaly detection (within 5 seconds of new data).
+* Real-time anomaly detection (within 5 seconds of new data)
-* Median calculation for deviation detection.
+* Median calculation for deviation detection
-* Configurable global threshold (default: 30%).
+* Configurable global threshold (default: 20%)
-* Scalable monitoring for multiple patients simultaneously.
+* Scalable monitoring for multiple patients simultaneously

-### How to Run the Real-time Monitoring
+## How to Run the Real-time Monitoring

-1. **Ensure your database is running and populated with activity data**
+1. **Ensure your database is running**

 2. **Launch the monitoring script**